polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/alicebob.md

 Most of these options are already explained above, but there are a few points worth mentioning.

-- Because these two nodes are running on the same physical machine, Bob must specify a different `--base-path`, `--port`, `--ws-port`, and `--rpc-port`.
+- Because these two nodes are running on the same physical machine, Bob must specify different `--base-path`, `--port`, `--ws-port`, and `--rpc-port` values.
 - Bob has added the `--bootnodes` flag and specified a single boot node, namely Alice's.
 He must correctly specify these three pieces of information which Alice can supply for him.
   - Alice's IP Address, probably `127.0.0.1`